 “I have great service,” she wrote.
 “I used to have another provider but I used to lose signal all the time and it wasn't cheap.
 So now with my provider, I have service and haven't had any issues on signal or anything.
 Plus I get my devices and on a way that I can afford to pay.
 Am happy with it.”

 Patricia of Warrenville, Illinois, found something to complain about even as she gave AT&T a 5-star review.

 “I love the service, have never had any problems,” she wrote.
 “Very few calls dropped.
 However, I do feel their plans are expensive compared to others.
 Customer service is also good.
 Selection of phones is very good.”

-Verizon has its share of 1-star reviews, with common complaints being made about mistakes on bills and customer service.
+Verizon has its share of 1-star reviews, with common problems being mistakes on bills and issues with customer service.
 Charles, of Clarks Summit, Pennsylvania, said he liked the coverage area Verizon provided but finally couldn’t put up with the level of customer service he received.

 “It is impossible to get through to a person who can actually do something about Verizon's mistakes,” Charles wrote.
 “And when you try it will eat up gobs of your time and leave you frustrated and defeated.”

 Charles wrote that the last straw was when the company billed him $13,000 instead of his normal $124 a month.
 He said customer service reps he communicated with agreed it had to be a mistake, but no one could do anything about it.

 Misty, of St. Augustine, Florida, had just the opposite experience.
 She wrote in a 5-star review that she called Verizon in tears about her bill.